icalbalino/think-with-js/README.md

 **class { }**
 <br>The class keyword is layered on top of the prototype system and the class keyword syntax that looks a lot more like the class designs that we normally do in C++ or Java.
 <br>ES6 class

+**Penutup Three Pillars JS**
+<br> There is no substitute in learning JavaScript other than just writing the JavaScript!
+<br> The best way to learn JS is to get in and write it!